Harry Davies (rugby union, born 1994)

 Harry Davies is a Welsh professional Rugby Union player who played for Cardiff Blues, Bath rugby, and Bedford Blues, his main positions are fullback and wing.
 Davies is currently playing for the Seattle Seawolves, a Major League Rugby club.

 Early life

 Davies started playing Rugby at Llantrisant RFC before becoming a part of the Cardiff Blues academy at the age of 17.
-During his career he was known as The Prince of Three Quarters.

 Club Rugby

-Whilst part of the Blues academy Davies played on loan for Cardiff RFC.
+Whilst part of the Blues academy, Davies played on loan for Cardiff RFC.
 Davies also trained with the Welsh Sevens squad and represented the Blues in the World Club Sevens.

-Davies made his first team debut for the Blues in November 2014 scoring a try in the LV Cup match against Newcastle Falcons.
+Davies made his first team debut for the Blues in November 2014, scoring a try in the LV Cup match against Newcastle Falcons.

-In May 2016 it was announced that Davies had signed with Aviva Premiership side Bath for the 2016/17 season.
+In May 2016, it was announced that Davies had signed with Aviva Premiership side Bath for the 2016/17 season.
 Going on to make 7 appearances in all competitions for the club.

 Davies joined English championship side Bedford Blues at the start of the 2018/19 season.

 In 2020 Davies joined the MLR club Seattle Seawolves as a fullback.